goharbor/community/proposals/new/pull_through_proxy_cache.md

 content trust | Yes | Disabled
 RBAC  |  No     | If current user has permission to access the current project, pull image and cache the images.  each role include guest, master, developer, admin can use the proxy to pull image from remote server. if current user has no permission to access the current project, it returns 404 error to the client.
 Tag retention | No |
-Quota | No | Cached images are stored in local through replication adatper, its push requests are handled by core middlewares, there is no need to handle the quota in the proxy middleware. vulnerability scan | No |
+Quota | No | Cached images are stored in local through replication adapter, its push requests are handled by core middleware, there is no need to handle the quota in the proxy middleware. vulnerability scan | No |
 AuditLog | No |